abpframework/abp/docs/en/index.md

 ABP offers a complete, modular and layered software architecture based on [Domain Driven Design](./framework/architecture/domain-driven-design) principles and patterns.
 It also provides the necessary infrastructure to implement this architecture.

 * See the [Modularity](./framework/architecture/modularity/basics.md) document to understand the module system.
-* [Implementing Domain Driven Design book](https://abp.io/books/implementing-domain-driven-design?ref=doc) is an ultimate guide for who want to understand and implement the DDD with the ABP Framework.
+* [Implementing Domain Driven Design book](https://abp.io/books/implementing-domain-driven-design?ref=doc) is an ultimate guide for who want to understand and implement the DDD with the ABP.
 * [Microservice Architecture](./framework/architecture/microservices) document explains how ABP helps to create a microservice solution.
 * [Multi-Tenancy](./framework/architecture/multi-tenancy) document introduces multi-tenancy and explores the ABP multi-tenancy infrastructure.

 #### Infrastructure

-There are a lot of features provided by the ABP Framework to achieve real world scenarios easier, like [Event Bus](./framework/infrastructure/event-bus), [Background Job System](./framework/infrastructure/background-jobs), [Audit Logging](./framework/infrastructure/audit-logging.md), [BLOB Storing](./framework/infrastructure/blob-storing), [Data Seeding](./framework/infrastructure/data-seeding.md), [Data Filtering](./framework/infrastructure/data-filtering.md).
+There are a lot of features provided by the ABP to achieve real world scenarios easier, like [Event Bus](./framework/infrastructure/event-bus), [Background Job System](./framework/infrastructure/background-jobs), [Audit Logging](./framework/infrastructure/audit-logging.md), [BLOB Storing](./framework/infrastructure/blob-storing), [Data Seeding](./framework/infrastructure/data-seeding.md), [Data Filtering](./framework/infrastructure/data-filtering.md).

 #### Cross Cutting Concerns